marcelluiz96/AdaptativeCacheSimulator/readme.md

 ![simulation waveform](https://cloud.githubusercontent.com/assets/8753560/26434553/c00efb5e-40df-11e7-9eb5-719f3dcd6a1e.PNG "Direct mapping")

 This is a VHDL implementation of an adaptative Performance-aware algorithm for Memory Caching.
-If you're studying this subject, and need more info, please refer to the 'Context' topics.
+If you're not familiar with the subject, please refer to the 'Context' topic further below.

 This project was developed in 2014.

-## How do i run this?
+## How to run

 This project was developed using Quartus.
-I'd say the easiest way to import it would be to take the .vhd files you find useful.
-If you want the whole project structure, just clone the Core folder.
+I'd say the easiest way to import it would be to take the .vhd files you find useful and add to your own project.
+If you need the project's structure, just clone the Core folder.
 Do note there's also 'Modules' folder, in case you need individual functionalities.

 ## Useful information